NevermindNilas/TheAnimeScripter/README.md

 - kind-model now defaults to shufflecugan.
 - Fixed issue when input path has spaces.
 - Added scripts to make it easier to get things going.
-- Added SwinIR.
+- [Massive] Added SwinIR.
-- Added Compact, half baked ultracompact.
+- [Massive] Added Compact
-- Added FFMPEG Encoding using moviepy to Cugan - with more to come
+- [Massive] Added FFMPEG Encoding using moviepy.
+- [Massive] Added Ultracompact
+- [Massive] Improved the speed of Inference by upwards of 50% from personal testing!
+- Fixed issue where the last nt frames wouldn't be processed.